AADAM041/team-sapphire/index.md

 ### About Sapphire

-Sapphire allows people to record shared expenses, split costs, and receive reminders for upcoming bills and unpaid expenses,
+Sapphire allows people to record shared expenses, split costs, and receive reminders for upcoming bills and unpaid expenses.

 ### Team Members